MarkBrazee/project2_BookClub/README.md

 [Installation](#Installation) || [Usage](#Usage) || [License](#License) || [Contributing](#Contributing) || [Tests](#Tests) || [Questions](#Questions)

 ### Installation:
-Application is hosted on heroku at <link>
+Application is hosted on heroku at https://lit-savannah-78060.herokuapp.com/

 ### Usage:
-On opening the page:
+Select the Heroku link listed in the Installation section, above.
+In the Shelf Indulgence browser page, the user may view what the website authors are currently reading, upcoming reads, recommendations for the viewer and a Read It Again section.
+In addition, the user may search for a book, join the book club and join a chat to discuss a book.

 #### Usage pics:
 ![open](img link)